Home

 Overview

-MANTA is a submarine cable system spanning approximately 5,600 kilometres across the Caribbean and Gulf of Mexico corridor.
-It connects four countries — Colombia, Mexico, Panama, and the United States — forming a regional network linking South America, Central America, and North America.
-The cable is planned for service in 2028 and is owned by a consortium of three operators: Gold Data, Liberty Networks, and Sparkle.
+MANTA is a submarine cable system spanning approximately 5,600 kilometers, designed to connect four countries: Colombia, Mexico, Panama, and the United States.
+This system traverses the Caribbean Sea and the Gulf of Mexico, creating a vital telecommunications link between South America, Central America, and North America.
+Scheduled for readiness in 2028, MANTA is owned by a consortium of three operators: Gold Data, Liberty Networks, and Sparkle.
+The cable aims to strengthen regional connectivity by providing dedicated infrastructure for data exchange across these key geographies.

 Route and Landings

-MANTA is jointly owned by Gold Data, Liberty Networks, and Sparkle.
-Gold Data is a Latin American telecommunications infrastructure provider.
-Liberty Networks operates a broad portfolio of submarine and terrestrial network assets across the Caribbean and Latin America.
-Sparkle, a subsidiary of Telecom Italia, is an international carrier with extensive connectivity across Europe, the Americas, and beyond.
+MANTA is owned and developed by a consortium of three entities: Gold Data, Liberty Networks, and Sparkle.
+Gold Data is a prominent telecommunications infrastructure provider operating across Latin America, specializing in high-capacity network solutions.
+Liberty Networks manages an extensive portfolio of submarine and terrestrial networks, particularly in the Caribbean and Latin America.
+Sparkle, a subsidiary of Telecom Italia, is a global carrier with a strong presence in Europe and the Americas, offering international connectivity services.

 📡 Health